-The dashed arrow is induced by $f^\gp$ and the canonical map $N^\gp \to N^\gp/M^\gp$ (recall that finite products and finite coproducts of derived monoids coincide), and is an equivalence since the outer vertical maps are.
-Consider now the commutative cube of derived monoids
+The dashed arrow is induced by $f^\gp$ and the canonical map $N^\gp \to N^\gp/M^\gp$ (recall that finite products and finite coproducts of animated monoids coincide), and is an equivalence since the outer vertical maps are.
+Consider now the commutative cube of animated monoids

 The bottom face and the back vertical face are evidently cartesian, while the front face is cartesian by definition.
 Hence the top face is cartesian, which concludes the proof. \end{proof}